Chicken Bone Broth

 Stock Is Foundational to Healthy Home Cooking

-In culinary school, stock is lesson 1, because it’s the basis for so many things: soups, consommes, pan sauces, gravies, and even old-fashioned aspic (a savory gelatin).
-Very good stock (when chilled) will actually gel, and when heated and liquefied still has a slightly sticky quality that gives it an amazing mouthfeel.
+In culinary school, stock is Lesson 1, because it’s the basis for so many things: soups, consommes, pan sauces, gravies, and even old-fashioned aspic (a savory gelatin).
+Very good stock (when chilled) will actually gel, and when heated and liquefied still has a slightly sticky quality that gives it a fantastic mouthfeel.

 What Makes Chicken Bone Broth So Healing?